The Killer Inside Me: Plot summary

-The story is told through the eyes of its protagonist, Lou Ford, a 29-year-old deputy sheriff in a small Texas town.
-Ford appears to be a regular, small-town cop leading an unremarkable existence; beneath this facade, however, he is a cunning, depraved sociopath with sadistic sexual tastes.
-Ford's main outlet for his dark urges is the relatively benign habit of deliberately needling people with clichés and platitudes despite their obvious boredom: "If there's anything worse than a bore," says Lou, "it's a corny bore."
+Lou Ford appears to be an unremarkable deputy sheriff in a small Texas town; beneath this facade, however, he is a cunning, depraved sociopath with sadistic sexual tastes.
+His main outlet for his dark urges is the relatively benign habit of deliberately needling people with clichés and platitudes despite their obvious boredom: "If there's anything worse than a bore," says Lou, "it's a corny bore."

-Despite having a steady girlfriend, childhood friend and schoolteacher Amy Stanton, Ford falls into a passionate, sadomasochistic relationship with a prostitute named Joyce Lakeland.
-Ford describes their affair as unlocking "the sickness" that has plagued him since adolescence, when he sexually abused a little girl, a crime for which his elder foster brother Mike took the blame to spare Lou from prison.
+Despite having a steady girlfriend, schoolteacher Amy Stanton, Ford falls into a passionate, sadomasochistic relationship with a prostitute named Joyce Lakeland.
+He describes their affair as unlocking "the sickness" that has plagued him since adolescence, when he was sexually mistreated by a babysitter and went on to sexually abuse a little girl, a crime for which his elder foster brother Mike took the blame to spare Lou from prison.
 After serving a jail term, Mike died at a construction site.
-Lou blamed a local construction magnate, Chester Conway, for Mike's death, suspecting he was murdered for refusing to help further Conway's schemes.
+Lou blamed a local construction magnate, Chester Conway, for his death, suspecting he was murdered for refusing to help further Conway's schemes.

-To exact revenge, Lou and Joyce blackmail the construction magnate to avoid exposing his son's affair with Joyce.
-However, Lou double-crosses Joyce: He ferociously batters her, and shoots the construction magnate's son, hoping to make the crimes appear to be a lovers' spat gone wrong.
-Elmer is killed instantly and Sheriff Bob Maples, Lou's mentor, reports that Joyce died after a short stay in a coma.
-Though Lou believes this means he has gotten away with the crime, county attorney Howard Hendricks becomes suspicious of Lou's version of events, as well as his alibi, and a third person is suspected to be involved.
-This suspicion falls on Johnnie Pappas, a young small-time criminal who Lou has befriended, and to whom Lou gave some of Conway's money, which is revealed to have been marked.
+To exact revenge, Lou and Joyce blackmail Conway to avoid exposing Joyce's affair with his son, Elmer.
+However, Lou double-crosses Joyce: he ferociously batters her and shoots Elmer, hoping to make the crimes appear to be a lovers' spat gone wrong.
+Elmer is killed instantly and Sheriff Bob Maples, Lou's mentor, reports that Joyce died after a short coma.
+Though Lou believes he has gotten away with the crime, county attorney Howard Hendricks becomes suspicious of his version of events, as well as his alibi, and a third person is suspected to be involved.

+Suspicion soon falls on Johnnie Pappas, a young criminal who Lou has befriended and to whom he gave some of Conway's money, which is revealed to have been marked.
 Lou is allowed to enter the distressed Johnnie's cell alone in order to reason with him, only to murder him and stage the scene as a suicide.
-Though many accept that the case is closed, more people begin to suspect Lou of being involved, including the deputy, Jeff Plummer.
-This also includes Amy, who presses marriage even after a sadomasochistic encounter with Lou begins to convince her that he is hiding a dark side.
+Though many accept that the case is closed, more people begin to suspect Lou of being involved, including Jeff Plummer, another deputy, and Amy, who presses marriage even after a sadomasochistic encounter with Lou begins to convince her that he is hiding a dark side.